Skip to the content.

 'd'

-but the actual realloc will be called only if the newsize falls lower than half the allocated size
+But the actual realloc will be called only if the newsize falls lower than half the allocated size

 /* cpython/Objects/listobject.c */